-On the starting lines of getting your first ever mortgage?
-Stop and check you’ve done these seven things before you hit the green button.
+About to apply for your first ever mortgage?
+Check you’ve done these seven things before you hit green for go and you'll improve your chances of success.

-Applying to borrow hundreds of thousands of pounds is not something you do every day.
-Check you've done these seven things first and you can be 100% sure you are ready to proceed.
+Check you've done these seven things first and you can be 100% sure you're ready to proceed.

 1. Address your debt

-In the past, mortgage lenders typically used a simple calculation of 3.5 to four times’ single salary (or, around 2.75 times joint if you were buying together) to work out the amount you could borrow – but that didn’t account for debt.
+In the past, mortgage lenders typically used a simple calculation of 3.5 to 4 x a single salary (or around 2.75 x your combined or 'joint' salaries if you were buying together) to work out the amount you could borrow.

-Since the Mortgage Market Review (MMR) was introduced in 2014, lenders have overlaid these so-called income multiples with tougher affordability rules.
+Since the Mortgage Market Review (MMR) was introduced in 2014, lenders have overlaid the use of these 'income multiples' with tougher affordability rules.

-These – rather sensibly – look at what you can afford to repay each month after your expenses and unsecured debts have been deducted from your monthly pay.
+These – rather sensibly – look at what you can afford to repay each month after your expenses and existing debts have been deducted from your monthly pay.

 This includes outgoings such as household bills, childcare, school fees, gym memberships and even socialising, as well as credit card payments, overdrafts and loans.